e2b-dev/awesome-ai-agents/README.md

 Coding

 ### Description
+Open Interpreter is an open-source interpreter that lets LLMs run code on your computer to complete tasks
 - Runs locally
 - Can for example summarize PDFs, visualize datasets, control your browser
 - Works from a ChatGPT-like interface in your terminal.